jakewins/webscad/README.md

    Yields a CSG Tree, consisting of
    CSG operations and primitives.

- - Normalization

-   The CSG term tree is normalized, optimizing the amount of work we need to do once we actually perform the 3d operations it describes.

- - CSG chain generation

-   The normalized CSG term tree is turned into a chain, describing the order of which terms need to be executed.

- - Term execution
+ - CSG execution

-   The CSG chain is executed, yielding a single 3d object.
+   The CSG tree is executed, yielding a single 3d object.

  - Rendering